 The College will reimburse for meals during overnight travel.
 Employees will not be reimbursed for meals that occur during non-overnight travel except for business-related meals as defined in Subsection 3.02 of this Regulation.
 When traveling overnight, employees may claim the per diem amount for breakfast if they travel between 12:00 a.m. and 9:59 a.m.
 Employees may claim the per diem amount for lunch if they travel between 10:00 a.m. and 4:59 p.m.
-Employees may claim the per diem amount for overnight meals are required for overnight meals.
+Employees may claim the per diem amount for dinner if they travel between 5:00 p.m. and 11:59 p.m.
+No meal receipts are required for overnight meals.
 Allowable meal per diem amounts are listed in DEE EXHIBIT A.